shun127/freemarket_sample_71e-1/README.md

 |deal_closed_data|timestamp| -|

 ### Association
-- has_many :itemimage
+- has_many :itemimages
-- has_many :comment
+- has_many :comments
 - has_many :tavorites
 - belongs_to :category
 - belongs_to :item_condition